delta112358/Dktracker/README.md

 ### Done!
 After a minute or two, your app will be live!
 GitHub will display the URL for your published site at the top of the Pages settings (e.g., https://<your-username>.github.io/<your-repo-name>/).

-## Customization
-To change the house rules on the cheat sheet, simply edit the Markdown text within the st.markdown() functions in the "Cheatsheet" section of streamlit_app.py and then run the build.py script again.